MountSionCBSSecondary/SchoolWebsite/docs/git-commands.md

-# Git Hub Command Guide
+# Git Command Guide
-The following is a number of scenarios that you will encounter while contributing to this repo, a convention in this document is to use `<< >>` to indicate text that you will need to replace when running the commands on your own machine.
+The following is a number of scenarios that you will encounter while contributing to this repo.
+A convention in this document is to use `<< >>` to indicate text that you will need to replace when running the commands on your own machine.

 ## Clone this REPO
 Before you begin, you will need to clone this repo
 ```
 git clone https://github.com/MountSionCBSSecondary/SchoolWebsite.git
 ```
-The above command will download a copy of the repo.
+The above command will download a copy of the repo to your local machine.
 This copy of the repo will have the remote name of `origin`.

 ## Add your own Remote
 Once you have the origin remote you will need to add a remote to your own fork of the repo.
 This can be done with the following command, just replace the placeholder with your own github name.
+A remote is a URL and it is github's way of specifying where a repo is stored.
+There is also two types of remotes `https` and `ssh` For example the school website `https` remote is `https://github.com/MountSionCBSSecondary/SchoolWebsite.git` and the `ssh` remote is `git@github.com:MountSionCBSSecondary/SchoolWebsite.git`

 It should also be noted you will need to have forked the repo, how to do this can be seen in [our tutorial](Tutorial.md)